dahoum/xn--mrovingiens-bbb.fr/english/original-thought/the-morale-of-the-artists/README.md

 _or how to be an artist and an audience in a world, that oscilates from "hosanna" to "crucify him"?_

-_or what is the humanist version of "the ones, who are without sin among you, let them first cast a stone"?_
+_and what is the humanist version of "the ones, who are without sin amongst you, let them first cast a stone"?_

 ## How it all Began